fauna/fauna-vscode/DEVELOPERS.md

 This will install dependencies, and compile the typescript code.

-Finally, open vscode in this directory, and hit F5 to run a new version of vscode, which will have this plugin running.
+Open vscode in this directory, and hit F5 to run a new version of vscode, which will have this plugin running.

 Now in this new instance of vscode, press cmd+l/ctrl+l to open the FQL Playground.